SB 241 Implementation · Effective July 1, 2026 · Utah Districts

 Science of Reading Alignment

-rinnalla's founder, Marci Houseman, was part of the founding team for the Utah chapter of The Reading League and partnered with the USBE to support the statewide LETRS rollout. rinnalla uses the same five Science of Reading pillars that LETRS teaches — ensuring school-home alignment from day one.
+rinnalla's founder, Marci Houseman, co-founded the Utah chapter of The Reading League.
+In her prior role at Lexia Learning, she supported USBE's statewide LETRS implementation. rinnalla uses the same five Science of Reading pillars that LETRS teaches — ensuring school-home alignment from day one.
 The 6× parent teaching effectiveness that powers the home multiplier was first documented by Dr. Sénéchal, whose research forms rinnalla's scientific foundation.

 SB 241's Individualized Reading Plan Framework

-Parents get specific activities aligned to their child's current IRP goals.
-Teachers see home engagement data.
+Parents get specific activities grounded in the same five Science of Reading pillars that LETRS teaches — ensuring school-home alignment from day one.
 The 6× research effectiveness transfers from theory to practice through daily coaching.

 What a parent actually experiences